| Conflict Management (or Process) Frames

 groups would see the same alternative as unreasonable, and would prefer

 something more drastic (a direct action such as a protest or tree-sitting to prevent the loggers from cutting down the forest).
+Using

 the concept of conflict management framing allows analysts to explain